litixsoft/baboon/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](http://gruntjs.com/).

 ## Roadmap for next releases
-* extend admin area
-* remove EJS dependencies on server
-* modularize navigation and locale
-* example for productive config with nginx load balance
-* make server and client independently
-* audit to mongo
+* complete rewrite the core
-* more tests
+* e2e tests with protractor

 ## Release publication dates
-* 12/2013 0.3 beta2
-* 02/2013 0.4 release canditate
-* 03/2013 0.5 release stable
+* 03/2013 0.4 stable

 ## Author
 [Litixsoft GmbH](http://www.litixsoft.de)